 Best Time to Visit Alaska

 Mid-May to mid-September is the ideal time to visit Alaska.
-From late spring to early autumn, the days are long, wildlife viewing is at its peak and there’s a wide choice of things to do, from whale watching in Kenai Fjords and grizzly bear viewing in Denali National Park to small-ship cruises along the Inside Passage and train journeys on the Alaska Railroad.
-Spring and summer are also great times to plan a self-drive in Alaska.
+From late spring to early autumn, the days are long, wildlife viewing is at its peak and there’s a wide choice of things to do, from whale watching in Kenai Fjords and grizzly bear viewing in Denali National Park to small-ship cruises along the Inside Passage, epic self-drive adventures or a journey on the Alaska Railroad.

 When to visit Alaska… at a glance